sergot/perl6-encode/README.md

-perl6-encode
+Encode
 ============

-Encode module for Perl 6
+Character encodings in Perl 6